 Although the terms “major vehicle repair,” “minor vehicle repair,” and “vehicle” are defined in the “Definitions” section, 10.52.010 of the Sacramento City Vehicles and Traffic Code, the word “store,” is not defined in either the Vehicles and Traffic or the Planning and Development (Zoning) Codes.

 Of course, if you have a Home Owners Association, when and where you can park is governed by the rules and regulations of the HOA rather than the City Code.
-I have a friend who lives in a planned development and her HOA mandates that she can “park” her car in the guest parking lot, but she cannot “store” it there.
-“Parking” means moving the car within 72 hours, and “storing” it means leaving it for more than 72 hours without moving it.
+For instance, the CC&Rs may specify that you can “park” your car (defined in the CC&Rs as moving the car within 72 hours) in the guest parking lot, but not “store” it there for longer than 72 hours.

 - The parcel size is 10,000 square feet, or larger, for the first vehicle and that 5,000 additional square feet is provided for the second vehicle.